-Lianes, shrubs or trees; (sieve tube plastids with starch - Tambourissa); plants monoecious; (hypanthium closed by roof), (splitting in flower, stamens borne on lobes), P not differentiated, often inconspicuous; (extragynoecial compitum +); paired nectaries 0; G (1-many, (connate, inferior - Tambourissa), styles postgenitally united in receptive zone or hyperstigma + or suprastylar extragynoecial compitum; (hypanthium splitting irregularly in fruit), (drupelets with fleshy appendages), (fruit a berry); endocarp cells lignified (not), with ± wavy anticlinal walls, 1-layered palisade and few-layered and subpalisade/unthickened; (cotyledons 4 - Kibaropsis); n = 19 [several], 22, 36, 39, 40-43.
+Lianes [climbing by scrambling], shrubs or trees; (sieve tube plastids with starch - Tambourissa); plants monoecious; (hypanthium closed by roof), (splitting in flower, stamens borne on lobes), P not differentiated, often inconspicuous to 0; A (4-)many, paired nectaries 0; G (1-many, (connate, inferior - Tambourissa), styles postgenitally united in receptive zone or hyperstigma + or suprastylar extragynoecial compitum; (hypanthium splitting irregularly in fruit), (drupelets with fleshy appendages), (fruit a berry); endocarp cells lignified (not), with ± wavy anticlinal walls, 1-layered palisade and few-layered and subpalisade/unthickened; (cotyledons 4 - Kibaropsis); n = 19 [several], 22, 36, 39, 40-43.

-Evolution.
-Divergence & Distribution.
-The separation of Monimia from its sister genus, the East Malesian Palmeria, dates to (48-)32(-16) m.y.; the former is endemic to the Mascarenes, which are a mere 15-8 m.y. old (Renner et al. 2010), so Monimia must have dispersed on to the islands from elsewhere (?Malesia) - see also Asteliaceae, Arecaceae, Rhamnaceae, Rousseaceae, etc..
-In general, there is little evidence of Gondwananan vicariance in the family (Renner et al. 2010).
-However, there are problems.
-The affinities of the recently-described Monimiophyllum, from the Eocene (52.2 m.y.a.) in Patagonia, are to the Australian-Malesian Wilkiea clade (Knight & Wilf 2013), which has been dated to 38-16 m.y.
-(Renner et al. 2010: ?typos) and the stem group age is ca 27.6 Ma; another case of substantial conflict in ages involving fossils from south South Anerica.
+Evolution: Divergence & Distribution.
+The separation of Monimia from its sister genus, the East Malesian Palmeria, dates to (48-)32(-16) My; the former is endemic to the Mascarenes, which are a mere 15-8 Ma old (Renner et al. 2010), so Monimia must have dispersed on to the islands from elsewhere (?Malesia) - see also Asteliaceae, Arecaceae, Rhamnaceae, Rousseaceae, etc..
+In general, there is little evidence of Gondwanan vicariance in the family (Renner et al. 2010).
+Interestingly, the affinities of the recently-described Monimiophyllum, from the Eocene of ca 52.2 Ma in Patagonia, are to the Australian-Malesian Wilkiea clade (Knight & Wilf 2013), the crown group age of which is (38-)26.1(-16) Ma (Renner et al. 2010: ?typos) and the stem group age is ca 27.6 Ma; another case of substantial conflict in ages involving fossils from south South Anerica.

 In genera like Palmeria, Tambourissa, etc., the drupelets are surrounded by a fleshy, accrescent hypanthium.
-This splits, exposing the fruits, and the colour of the inside sometimes forms a striking contrast with that of the drupelets.
+This splits, the colour of the inside sometimes forming a striking contrast with that of the exposed drupelets.

 Plant-Animal Relationships.
 Papilio dardanus caterpillars have been found on Xymalos (Jordaan & Lötter 2012); see also Lauraceae.

-Chemistry, Morphology, etc. Decaryodendron has flowers with up to 1000 carpels, and flowers of Tambourissa have up to 2000 carpels.
+Chemistry, Morphology, etc..
+The flowers of Decaryodendron have up to 1000 carpels, and those of Tambourissa up to 2000 carpels.
 Mollinedia has carpels that are initially unsealed, but are later occluded by secretion; it also has a whorled perianth.
 Since the ovules are initiated on the cross-zone, in their apical position they have effectively been inverted 180o.

 Phylogeny.
-A [Peumus [Palmeria + Monimia]] clade is sister to the rest of the family (Renner 2002 and references), Hortonia is isolated (see also Massoni et al. 2014), but then relationships are unclear, although the monotypic Xymalos, the only mainland African member of Monimiaceae, and then a clade from Madagascar and surrounding islands are likely to be sister to the remainder.
-Fruit anatomy correlates quite well with phylogeny, e.g., Monimieae have a massively thick endocarp, alone in the family (Romanov et al. 2007).
+A [Peumus [Palmeria + Monimia]] clade is sister to the rest of the family (Renner 2002 and references), Hortonia is isolated (see also Massoni et al. 2014), but then relationships are unclear, although the monotypic Xymalos, the only mainland African member of Monimiaceae, and then a clade from Madagascar and surrounding islands are likely to be successive sister groups to the remaining Mollinedioideae.

 Classification.
 The three subfamilies recognised above help link with previous classifications of Monimiaceae s.l. (see below).